lightscapevr/website/markdown/getting-started-quest.md

 of the demo models to see it.
 You can come back later to this dialog box to choose another model (use the "cloud" icon, bottom-right in the tools).

+IMPORTANT: VR Sketch on Oculus Quest is running in the same "collaborative viewing" mode as VR Sketch on PC when viewing any cloud model.
+This means that if there are other people that visit the same cloud model at the same time, then everybody will see each other's avatars and hear what they say.
+Please keep it in mind when viewing the public demo models.

 ### View your own models